Hydra: an Ensemble of Convolutional Neural Networks for Geospatial Land Classification

-In this section we report and compare the Hydra performance in the FMOW dataset.
-First, to visualize the benefits of using the Hydra framework, we show the accuracy of the trained CNNs (body and heads) over the epochs in Figure~\ref{fig:ensemble_learning}.
-We also show the ensemble accuracy when the heads are available.
-In this experiment, we use the entire training subset and false detections of the evaluation subset for training, and the remaining images of the evaluation subset for accuracy computation.
-As can be observed, the body of the Hydra provides a good starting point for its heads, which have slightly different accuracy in the end of the training process.
-When the heads are combined, the obtained accuracy is considerably higher than the accuracy of the best performing head.
+In this section, we report and compare the Hydra performance in the FMOW dataset.
+In this experiment, we use the entire training subset and false detections of the evaluation subset for training, and the remaining images of the evaluation subset for performance computation.